MIA - PAR

 The average price of all round-trip flights from Miami to Paris clicked on KAYAK for each day over the last 12 months.

-When flying from Miami to Paris, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
+When flying from Miami to Paris, you should consider leaving on a Wednesday and avoid Fridays if you are looking for the best rates.
 For your return to Miami, you’ll find the best rates on Thursdays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Miami to Paris?